YuraPopovych/ComputerScienceMIT/README.md

         abcdfghjlmnoqtuvwxyz
 # Week 3

+   hangManGame.
    Here are the requirements for game:
     The computer  select a word at random from the list of available words that was provided in words.txt.
 The game interactive; the flow of the game should go as follows:

    At the start of the game, let the user know how many letters the computer's word contains.